Clinical Research Trials for Cancer in Brevard County

 1048 Harvin Way, Rockledge, FL 32955

-Physicians and cancer researchers design clinical trials to better understand how a new treatment works or how cancer treatments already in use can be combined for better outcomes.
+Physicians and cancer researchers design clinical trials to better understand how a new treatment works or how existing cancer treatments can be combined for better outcomes.
 Every research trial is conducted according to strict scientific and ethical principles.
-Before each study begins, a protocol is developed describing both the process and the necessity of each part of the study.
-Before the trial starts a third-party committee consisting of cancer specialists will review the protocol to ensure its safety for participants.
+Before each study begins, a protocol is developed describing the process and the necessity of each part of the study.
+Before the trial starts, a third-party committee consisting of cancer specialists will review the protocol to ensure its safety for participants.

-Each study has eligibility criteria for who can or cannot participate in the study, which may include the type of cancer, past cancer treatment regimens, age, gender, medical history, and current health status.
+Each study has eligibility criteria for who can or cannot participate, which may include the type of cancer, past cancer treatment regimens, age, gender, medical history, and current health status.

 Randomization

-Every patient who chooses to participate in a clinical trial will receive life-saving treatment.
+Every patient participating in a clinical trial will receive life-saving treatment.
 Clinical trial randomization is the process of assigning patients randomly to groups that receive different treatments.
-In the simplest trial design, the investigational group receives the new treatment and the control group receives standard therapy.
-At several points during and at the end of the clinical trial, researchers compare the groups to see which treatment is more effective or has fewer side effects.
+In the simplest trial design, the investigational group receives the new treatment, and the control group receives standard therapy.
+Researchers compare the groups at several points during and at the end of the clinical trial to see which treatment is more effective or has fewer side effects.

 Randomization helps prevent bias.
 Bias occurs when a trial's results are affected by human choices or preferences that could cause the results to be skewed.